williamchanrico/planet-exporter/README.md

 #### Inventory

-Query inventory data to map IP into `hostgroup` (an identifier based on ansible convention) and `domain`.
+Query inventory data that will be used to map `ip_address` into `hostgroup` (an identifier based on Ansible convention) and `domain`.
+The `ip_address` may use CIDR notation (e.g. "10.1.0.0/16") and Inventory task will use the longest-prefix match.

-Without this task enabled, those hostgroup and domain fields will be left empty.
+Without this task enabled, those hostgroup and domain fields will be empty.

-The flag `--task-inventory-addr` should contain an HTTP endpoint that returns inventory data in the supported format:
+The flag `--task-inventory-addr` accepts an HTTP endpoint that returns inventory data in the supported format:

 ##### --task-inventory-format=arrayjson